Arjun0106/Grok-It/README.md

 ### Step 2 : Build & Run Project

 Build & sync all the necessary dependencies.
-Don't forget to add your Gemini & Firebase API keys to the project, then run the project using the built-in emulator in Android Studio or your mobile device.
+Don't forget to add your Gemini & Firebase API keys to the project, then run the project using either the built-in emulator in Android Studio or your mobile device.

 ### Step 3 : Choose any one of the Two Buttons in the Home Screen